RiedigerD2/OpenHouse/PrototypeOne/README.txt

 once the xml file is open.
 Go to properties/Schemas and add FormatSchema in Prototype/PrototypeOne this will alow for text completion and help with finding errors in the format file

-Each file represents a menu. where the catagorys in the file represent the divisions of the menu.

 Catagory Information
 Must be included: